SkylineCommunications/dataminer-docs/develop/devguide/Connector/InnerWorkingsSLElement.md

 - SNMP tables with some custom/retrieved columns (where SNMP columns support trending/alarming and custom/retrieved columns are used as part of the display key or hold a FK):

-  - If you use a QAction on the table with row="true" to fill in custom/retrieved columns, this is no problem as data is buffered in SLProtocol before anything is sent to SLElement.
+  - If you use a QAction on the table with `row="true"` to fill in custom/retrieved columns, this is no problem as data is buffered in SLProtocol before anything is sent to SLElement.
-  - If you use a QAction on the table without row="true" to fill in custom/retrieved columns, this is problematic as data is sent to SLElement before that QAction will go off.
+  - If you use a QAction on the table without `row="true"` to fill in custom/retrieved columns, this is problematic as data is sent to SLElement before that QAction will go off.
   - If you use concatenation to fill in the columns that are part of the display key, this is no problem as data is buffered before data is sent to SLElement.

 > [!NOTE]
 > For a detailed overview of how SNMP tables are processed internally, see [How tables are processed internally](xref:ConnectionsSnmpProtocolInnterWorkings#how-tables-are-processed-internally).

-The column processing order can be overruled in the protocol with the *processingOrder* option in the *ArrayOptions* *options* attribute.
+The column processing order can be overruled in the protocol with the [processingOrder](xref:Protocol.Params.Param.ArrayOptions-options#processingorder) option.

 > [!NOTE]
 > Customizing the column processing order is not recommended.